 We use trips, immersive experiences or focus events (e.g. ‘meeting Henry VIII’ at a Living History Day) to support children to engage with a topic and to ensure that all children are enabled to access the learning and any gaps in cultural capital and previous experiences are addressed.
 Vocabulary is explicitly taught, modelled and used to support children’s ability to share their ideas.
+This is supported by our Word Aware approach, whereby the use and meaning of a word is unpicked in detail to support further us of the vocabulary across the curriculum.
 Literacy skills are embedded as children have opportunities to read and research for themselves, discuss, present and write about their learning.
 Where children find literacy skills challenging, support and scaffolds are given so that they can show the skills and knowledge they do have in the foundation subjects.
 Varied assessment opportunities are offered so children have a range of different opportunities to show their abilities and skills across different subjects.

 As children continue their journey through our foundation curriculum, they build up a bank of knowledge, skills and vocabulary and can start to show greater independence and proactiveness in their learning e.g. choosing how to answer questions, approach creative tasks or work together in a team sport.

-Our approach to assessment tracks how children have used Proof of Progress tasks to show their learning.
+Our approach to assessment tracks how children have engaged in a range of evidence and how they are best able to show what they know and can do.
 We also use Pupil Voice (talking with the children about their learning) to gather further information about the impact of our teaching.
 We use both of these to identify next steps for children in their learning and any particular support or challenge different children may need next.
-Subject leaders support teachers in thinking this through.
+Subject leader teams work to support all staff in their knowledge and understanding of the content and the pedagogical skills required to deliver it effectively.

 To find out more information about a particular subject, please follow the links below, or, if you would like more information about what your child is learning, please speak with their class teacher.